polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

 The `flip()` message changes the storage value from `false` to `true` and vice versa.

-To call the `flip()` message we will need to submit an extrinsic on-chain because we are altering the state of the blockchain.
+To call the `flip()` message, we will need to submit an extrinsic on-chain because we are altering the state of the blockchain.

-To do this we can use the following command:
+To do this, we can use the following command:

 ```bash
 cargo contract call --contract $INSTANTIATED_CONTRACT_ADDRESS --message flip --suri //Alice